 Education, I believe in you!
 In all your forms.
 Academia points out that the previous sentence lacked a predicate and its entourage of syntax buddies, and also that academia can’t point.
 Good point.
 But prose.
 Prose allows all, all grammar crimes and self-taught artistic unconventionalities.
 Education ≠ school.
-Education happens, wittingly or unwittingly, willingly or unwillingly, all around us, in all of us, all the time, lifelong – our teachers can be songs, travel, our inner monologue, social milieus, cultures, society as a whole, and, well, teachers.
+Education happens – wittingly or unwittingly, willingly or unwillingly – all around us, in all of us, all the time, lifelong.
+Our teachers don’t always look like teachers: they can be social milieus, inner monologues, nature, culture, travel, or anything that makes the brain spin.
 It’s always good to know what the scholars have to say, but many of the most valuable life lessons are taught by experience, one-on-one and hands on, oftentimes in a wrestling match involving some degree of pain.

 Education, you empower us!
 To take agency, think critically, ask questions, and to have and make choices.
 You are the key driver in our intellectual development and, more importantly, character evolution.
 Academia traditionally feeds the intellect, while social ties enmesh our character.
 Both have their raison d'être and their own tools: school is institutionalized and measurable, while other forms of education are highly individual and hard to track.